 “Floral Still Life,” by Charles Jay.[/caption] by Jenna Bozzi This Fall Woodmere Art Museum presents “We Speak: Black Artists in Philadelphia, 1920s–1970s.”
-The exhibition will feature …
+The exhibition will feature over …

 by Jenna Bozzi